Isabella-Mitchell/lonely-house/docs/TESTING.md

 <h2 align="center"><img src="TESTING/bug-image-name.jpg"></h2>

 * When creating this model, I had to add a 'name' field to images as I couldn't override Django Image Object.
-This makes it more time consuming for admins to upload images, and leaves more room for human error.
+This makes it more time-consuming for admins to upload images, and leaves more room for human error.

-* Due to time constraints I have not improved this method.
+* Due to time constrainsts I have not improved this method.

 ### Click through from featured category doesn't show filter being applied

 <h2 align="center"><img src="TESTING/bug-category.jpg"></h2>

-* When a user clicks on a featured categroy they are directed to the listing page by URL with that query applied.
+* When a user clicks on a featured category they are directed to the listing page by URL with that query applied.
 Therefore the Listings Page doesn't appear to have a filter applied, even though the user can see view properties.

 * There is a risk the user may not realise there are more properties, because they may not think to reset filters or refresh the page.

 * One way to resolve this would to create category 'collections' and link this instead.
 I have included this as a future feature.

-### Checkout first and last names fields not auto populating
+### Checkout first and last names fields not auto-populating

 * User and User Profile has no first or last name fields, so these fields in the checkout form are not populated.
 This makes it more time consuming for logged in users who have saved all their other information to go through checkout.